andresDatyra/DatyraNotes/notes/TRM Backend.md

 #### Set-up database
 - create mysql schema named `trm-staging`
-- use name as DB env variable on .env file
+- use name as DB env variable on `.env.staging` file
 - Create database tables - `npm run migrate:staging`
 - add SLS_COGNITO_IDENTITY_ID=1234 on .env file(will use this as userId to seed data to mysql)
 - Add table data - `npm run seed:staging`